inTerms-in/oyz_trade/AI_RULES.md

 # AI Development Rules

-This document outlines the technology stack and specific library usage guidelines for this Next.js application.
+This document outlines the technology stack and specific library usage guidelines for this React application.
 Adhering to these rules will help maintain consistency, improve collaboration, and ensure the AI assistant can effectively understand and modify the codebase.

 ## Tech Stack Overview

 The application is built using the following core technologies:

-*   **Framework**: Next.js (App Router)
+*   **Framework**: React (Vite)
 *   **Language**: TypeScript
 *   **UI Components**: Shadcn/UI - A collection of re-usable UI components built with Radix UI and Tailwind CSS.
 *   **Styling**: Tailwind CSS - A utility-first CSS framework for rapid UI development.